 forward Mid Logo looks like a knitted fabric top green and the bottom blue is a right pointing arrow with Forward underlined in green and Mid underlined in blue.

-Forward Mid Directory 2024, The links above open the pages selected. we hope that you find it enjoyable and useful.
+Forward Mid Directory 2025, The links above open the pages selected. we hope that you find it enjoyable and useful.
 If you think Forward Mid has missed something out of this directory we apologise for this please contact us so we can make sure it is included in the next directory.
-Please inform Forward Mid in one of these three ways:
+Please inform Forward Mid in one of these three ways: : Eric.Johnstone@MCA.scot Phone Eric Johnstone on : 0131-663-9471.
+If you wish you can post the story to Forward Mid send it to: Eric Johnstone, Forward Mid, 4-6 White Hart Street, Dalkeith, EH22 1AE.
+If you have any trouble opening any newsletter please contact us so we may rectify the fault.

-Image 2024.png
+Image 2025.png

 The front page of the directory, text in Green a white background, with the stiched Forwad Mid Logo.
-Midlothian Directory for Disabled People and People with long-term Conditions 2024.
+Midlothian Directory for Disabled People and People with long-term Conditions 2025.

 Downloaded:

-This is the 10th edition of the Directory Forward Mid has produced and continues the tradition of being an invaluable guide to Disabled people living in Midlothian, and to public private and third sector organisations who provide services for disabled people and people with long term conditions..
+Welcome to Forward Mid’s Directory for Disabled People and people with long-term conditions 2025 this is the 12th edition of the Directory Forward Mid has produced and continues the tradition of being an invaluable guide, not only, for Disabled people living in Midlothian, but also for public, private and third sector organisations who provide services to disabled people and people with long term conditions.

-Forward Mid’s 2024 Directory Is available online in two formats:
+Forward Mid’s 2025 Directory Is available online in two formats:

 Large format is also available by special request.

 Keep safe and healthy.
+Kindest regards, Forward Mid Team

 All Image logos used by kind permission.